-- Mk 14:43 . . . and with him a crowd with swords and clubs . . . - Mt 26:47 . . . and with him a great crowd with swords and clubs . . . [the size of the arresting force has been increased] - Mk 14:45 . . . and said, "Master!"
-And he kissed him. - Mt 26:49 . . . and said, "Hail, Master!"
-And he kissed him [Judas' greeting is more friendly, and thus more false, than the one in Mk] - Mk [no parallel text] - Mt 26:50.
+Mk 14:43 . . . and with him a crowd with swords and clubs . . .

+Mt 26:47 . . . and with him a great crowd with swords and clubs . . . [the size of the arresting force has been increased]

+Mk 14:45 . . . and said, "Master!"
+And he kissed him.

+Mt 26:49 . . . and said, "Hail, Master!"
+And he kissed him [Judas' greeting is more friendly, and thus more false, than the one in Mk]

+Mk [no parallel text]

+Mt 26:50.
 Jesus said to him, "Friend, why are you here?"
 [The irony of the salutation "Friend" continues the previous note; the betrayal is emphasized]

-In this comparison, Matthew comes across as a consistent if subtle intensification of the Markan story: the greed of Judas, his leading role in the betrayal (gained by slightly muting the initiative of the chief priests), and the more vivid and more sinister detail, from the "thirty pieces of silver" to the treacherous salutation "Hail."
+In this comparison, Matthew comes across as a consistent if subtle intensification of Mark's story: the greed of Judas, his leading role in the betrayal (gained by slightly muting the initiative of the chief priests), and the more vivid and sinister detail, from "thirty pieces of silver" (Zechariah 11:12-14; so like Matthew to let Scripture drive his story) to the treacherous salutation "Hail."
 In this way the initiative and the falseness of Judas are more apparent to the hearer than was the case in Mark.
-John was undoubtedly a dramatist, but Matthew too, it seems to me, is here operating in a dramatic way on his Markan source.
+The writer of John was surely a dramatist, but Matthew, it seems to me, here operates in a dramatic way on his Markan source.